Atejan07/property-test/README.md

 To handle pictures upload, I utilised Cloudinary, a cloud-based image and video management.

-To get started, please include the following details in your `.env` file located in the Client folder:
+To get started, please include the following details in your `.env` file located in the Server folder:

 ```bash
 PUBLIC_CLOUDINARY_CLOUD_NAME=ddm6kawa9